Shalu6bajpai/Hospital-ApI/README.md

 An API to keep track of covid-19 patients and also generate report.This can be helpful of hospital people and govt to keep track of patients
 ## Task:
-There can be 2 types of ​ Users
+There are 2 types of ​ Users
 - *Doctors* & *Patients*

 - Doctors can log in